 Drift potential is high during a temperature inversion.
+When making applications in hot and dry conditions, use larger droplets to reduce effects of evaporation.
 Temperature inversions are characterized by increasing temperature with altitude and are common on nights with limited cloud cover and light to no wind.
 The presence of an inversion can be indicated by ground fog or by the movement of smoke from a ground source or an aircraft smoke generator.
 Smoke that layers and moves laterally in a concentrated cloud (under low wind conditions) indicates an inversion, while smoke that moves upward and rapidly dissipates indicates good vertical air mixing.
 Avoid applications during temperature inversions.